claremacrae/obsidian-tasks/resources/sample_vaults/Tasks-Demo/Experimental - Unreleased - Features/Experimental - Run Tasks commands in Javascript.md

 ## Actions

-- [ ] Add notes to [[Experimental - Run Tasks commands in Javascript]] file, explaining it.
+- [ ] #task Add notes to [[Experimental - Run Tasks commands in Javascript]] file, explaining it.
-- [ ] And a statement that it is purely experimental.
+- [ ] #task And a statement that it is purely experimental.

+## Examples when useful

+- If you want to count a few thousand tasks without waiting for Tasks to freeze Obsidian whilst it renders them!

 ## Tasks Query block